May 04, 2022 5 min read

 In the case of our married couple example, they earned $198,000 in joint income, deducting off the $25,900 they are left with an Adjusted Gross Income (AGI) of $172,100.

-These are the nuts and bolts of how standard deductions work and there are other deductions that may apply based on how you earn your income.
+These are the nuts and bolts of how standard deductions work and other deductions may apply based on how you earn your income.
 For now, getting a basic understanding of the system is what we are going for.

 So when do itemized deductions come into play?
 Many people ask, how do I reduce my taxes?
 Itemized deductions are one of the main ways, here are the main categories for itemized deductions: